exercism/bash/docs/INSTALLATION.md

 ```

 If it does not, you may not have bash installed.
-You should install it using your distributions package manager.
+You should install it using your distribution's package manager.

 ## Windows